Shoddy quarterback play has Big Ten scrambling for answers - WHIZ News

 Sometimes, a switch works out.

 No. 11 Ohio State (3-1, 1-0) held out injured quarterback C.J.
 Stroud against Akron and Kyle McCord responded by throwing for 319 yards and two scores in a 59-7 rout.
-McCord was named Big Ten freshman of the week and it’s unclear who will start Saturday at Rutgers (3-1, 0-1).
+McCord was named Big Ten freshman of the week.
+Coach Ryan Day said Tuesday that Stroud, if healthy, will start Saturday against Rutgers (3-1, 0-1).

+Northwestern coach Pat Fitzgerald benched Hunter Johnson against Duke and the Wildcats still lost.
+Ryan Hilinski started the next game and led Northwestern past Ohio.

 Nebraska coach Scott Frost believes Adrian Martinez seems to have learned from last season’s struggles, though his quarterback has been sacked 18 times and sputtered in the red zone this season.
 The Cornhuskers (2-3, 0-2) host Northwestern (2-2, 0-1) next.